CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/ssh/ssh-client-exception.md

 ### Invalid Connection {#sshsessiondetails}

-The `SessionDetails` provided is invalid (e.g. an invalid hostname was provided, an invalid port was provided, the connection timed out, etc).
+The [Ssh Session Details][SshSessionDetailsSshSessionDetails] provided is invalid (e.g. an invalid hostname was provided, an invalid port was provided, the connection timed out, etc).

+[//]: # (Got up to here in signoff)

 #### Message Format